-Any CFCC Faculty and Staff can be a judge.
+Any CFCC faculty and staff member can be a judge.

-If you love the arts but lack what it takes to submit, then please consider being a judge!
+If you love the arts, then please consider being a judge!
 You DO NOT have to be qualified in any of the categories.
 We are simply looking for a few people who have adequate reading knowledge and can rate a piece of work based on quality and interpretation.

 If you are interested in judging, please give us your name, department/office information and an office phone number.
 Then list whether you prefer to judge fiction, creative non-fiction, poetry, or visual arts.
 Send an email with this information to email@example.com.
-If you are selected as a judge, you will be informed before the end of the semester when to expect the package of entries in your category
+If you are selected as a judge, you will be informed when to expect the package of entries in your category.

 How are the entries judged?